Big East Tournament 2019: TV Schedule and Early Bracket Predictions

 Booth and Eric Paschall have the most experience on the Villanova roster, and they'll be tasked with keeping the younger players focused as they face some pressure-packed situations in the postseason.

 Marquette's roster is headlined by Markus Howard, who is capable of becoming the star of March with his ability to take over games.

-Howard averages 25.5 points per game and has nine 30-plus point performances to his name, including a 53-point outburst against Creighton on January 9.
+He averages 25.5 points per game and has nine 30-plus point performances to his name, including a 53-point outburst against Creighton on January 9.

 Although Howard is Marquette's go-to scorer, the Golden Eagles have other options in Sam Hauser, Joey Hauser and Sacar Anim capable of taking the pressure off the junior guard.

-Villanova-Marquette Part 3 would be the best final for the Big East tournament, and as long as both teams take care of business in their first two games in New York City, it'll take place March 16.
+Villanova-Marquette part 3 would be the best final for the Big East tournament, and as long as both teams take care of business in their first two games in New York City, it will take place March 16.

-Marquette gets the slightest edge on the neutral floor because it possesses the best player on both rosters in Howard.
+Marquette gets the slightest edge on the neutral floor because it possesses the best player on either roster in Howard.

-If Howard takes over, like he has throughout the regular season, he'll create his own memorable moment at a tournament that has had plenty of them in its history.
+If the 20-year-old takes over—as he has throughout the regular season—he will create his own memorable moment at a tournament that has had plenty of them through its history.

 Prediction: Marquette over Villanova.